 In my everyday life, I work freelance based for an event agency and we organize big events for companies such as team buildings and incentives.
 Mostly outdoors and things like archery, cycling tours, rafting, hiking, geocaching, offload training etc.

 A part of the European winter I spend in Mauritius and organize adventure trips/holidays for the ‘less-posh’ tourists by myself.”

-Ian Coop has done nine joberg2c events and Carly eight.
+Ian Coop has done ten joberg2c events and Carly nine.
 They know the event inside out.
-They are coming back in 2019!
+They are coming back in 2020!
 If you would like to know about our event and some comparisons to others style wise then give them a shout.
 The have awesome experience in staying on in South Africa for extended holidays too.
 Home – London

 “Myself and my wife have ridden many MTB races/stage races in both Europe and Africa and the ever-evolving joberg2c has become a firm favourite of ours.
 Be it the joberg2c event, enjoying South Africa the country or tackling a training schedule that will get you through the 9 days with confidence, I am more than happy to offer any advice that may be of help.”

 Carlos and Sophie Garcia love riding their tandem you can see it on their faces.
 They have done two joberg2c’s all the way from the states.